ParedesGab/PP1/README.md

     + **THIOSYMBION:** Takes you to the page describing the bacterium *Candidatus* Thiosymbion oneisti and what it might provide to its nematode host.

-    + **CONTACT:** Takes you to the contact form to sign up for a newsletter with symbiosis stories.
+    + **NEWSLETTER:** Takes you to the contact form to subscribe to our newsletter with symbiosis stories.

   + All four navigation links have a hover effect.
+Namely, an underline to indicate in which page the user is on, and a hover highlight for 992px and up devices, to indicate that they are clickable.

   + In addition, the navigation bar is responsive: